 I could not believe it!!!**

 At about 1:00pm I believe.
 I received a call from Good Day Pharmacy.

 The same man I had spoken to on Saturday.
 He then told me the mistake that had been made.
 The prescription had been compounded at 1000 times the proper dose.
 Not 0.03 mg per 2 ml but, 30 mg per 2 ml we were told by Good Day it was made by, I could not even speak.
 At that point I realized how close I came to losing my son.

 The horror occurred to me, that had this been a night time medication, I could have awakened to find my son dead in his bed.

 The fear set in of what could be the long term damage to my son’s life?

 I politely, thanked the man for delivering the news.

 A few hours later Vicki Einhellig RPh, one of the pharmacy owners called to show her concern and express how bad the pharmacist felt Vicki said, it was Pharmacist Tomi Folkestad PHA 0015850. and that she was so good she used to work at PVH hospital.
 It was no comfort to me!
 SOMEONE had made the prescription 1000 times the concentration.

 After months of lying it was found that a licensed pharmacist NEVER made my son’s prescription.
-An unlicensed person named Nicole Peterson, mixed my baby’s prescription 1000 times to strong!
-The label on the bottle says: filled by NP!
+An unlicensed person either Courtney Lawson or Nicole Peterson, mixed my baby’s prescription 1000 times to strong!
+The label on the bottle says: filled by NP.